|« PreviousNext »|

 additional features for your DB instance.
 MySQL 5.6 DB instances support the

-option, a distributed memory cache service.
-For more information about the
+memcached option, a distributed memory cache service.
+For more

 While MySQL supports multiple storage engines with varying capabilities, not all of them are optimized for recovery and data durability.
 Amazon RDS fully supports the InnoDB storage engine for MySQL DB instances.
 Amazon RDS features such as Point-In-Time restore and snapshot restore require a recoverable storage engine and are supported for the InnoDB storage engine only.
 You must be running an instance of MySQL 5.6 to use the InnoDB memcached interface.
 For more information, see MySQL 5.6 memcached Support.